revaturelabs/interviewquestions/InterviewSpecificQuestions/Spring/Spring JDBC.md

 </details>

 ---
-4. What is `Connection Pooling` in enterprise application?
+4. What is `Connection Pooling` in an enterprise application?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)